datacite/schema/index.md

 ## Available Versions

-For our [Metadata store](https://mds.datacite.org) all these versions are valid although only one version is considered <em>preferred</em> at any given moment of time.
+For our [Metadata store](https://mds.datacite.org) all these versions are valid, although only one version is considered <em>preferred</em> at any given moment of time.
 Starting with version 3.0 only major releases will have a new namespace.

 Each incoming [Metadata store](https://mds.datacite.org) XML document should indicate the schema location in the root element.